 Despite the huge changes associated with the move from New Mexico to New Hampshire, Liev did exceptionally well.
 In late February, the two of us were scheduled to stay in our house for a week without furniture (except his crib and changing table) before flying out.
 After the movers came, and Liev saw that everything was gone he explored each room cautiously and then went on a running and laughing hyper-spree.
 I settled him down, but sleep did not come easily to him.
 The following day, he adjusted to the newness by nightfall.
 The ensuing parade of Merry Maids, carpet cleaners, maintenance men, realtors, and prospective homebuyers, however, caused Liev more distress than the lack of furnishings.
 A friendly housekeeper triggered twenty minutes of inconsolable crying, unlike which I’d never seen before.
 Heh.
 That was nothing!

 The Airplane Ride

-hours!
+Liev was an angel for eight hours in, right until we hit the waiting lounge at Atlanta.
+Let me stress that, not a single problem until after eight hours!
 He had his first meltdown after I took a toy from him.
-The toy was newish and seemed to be frustrating him..
+The toy was newish and seemed to frustrate him.
 He squalled piercingly for ten minutes (I don’t give back a toy once I’ve taken it away).

 Numerous intense fits struck later, like aftershocks from an earthquake.
 Mortified and perplexed, I tried everything I could think of to soothe or distract him—comforting, reading, wheeling him about.
 The more I tried, the worse it got.
-He eventually cried himself out and I parked us in a quiet corner while he sucked vigorously on his pacifier.
+He eventually cried himself out, and I parked us in a quiet corner while he sucked vigorously on his pacifier.